Engineering a Zag expansion

 He says the project architects are SRG Partnership Inc., of Portland, Ore.; Integrus Architecture PS, of Spokane; and Research Facilities Design, of San Diego, Calif..

-MW Consulting Engineers PS, of Spokane, is the engineer, he says, adding that a contractor hasn’t been selected yet.
+MW Consulting Engineers PS, of Spokane, is the mechanical engineer, he says, adding that a contractor hasn’t been selected yet.

 “Faculty from the natural sciences, engineering, psychology, and computer science departments all have been working over the last several years to actually plan the facility,” says Poss.
 “You’ve got … all those different faculty members working together to come up with a true integrated environment.”